How to Fix Network Adapter Error “This device cannot start. (Code 10)”?

 Heading to the Device Manager

-2. In Device Manager, right-click the driver with the error and select Disable device.
+2. In the Device Manager, right-click the affected driver and choose Disable device.

 Disabling Network Adapter